 Costs of Bart = $13,968 ($27,936 divided by 2 children)

-Calculating a relevant dependent child amount
+Costs of the child - relevant dependent child amount

 If a parent has a relevant dependent child in their care the cost of the parent caring for that child is taken into account in calculating their child support assessment.
-The costs are included by deducting a 'relevant dependent child amount' from the parent's 'initial child support income' (their adjusted taxable income less the self-support amount) at Step 1 of the basic formula.
-Only the initial child support income of the parent who has the relevant dependent child is used to calculate the costs of the relevant dependent child.

 A parent's relevant dependent child amount is the total of the amounts worked out for each relevant dependent child of the parent using the following steps (section 46).